Janfred/draft-janfred-radext-radiusdtls-bis/draft-janfred-radext-radiusdtls-bis.md

 Those issues are largely mitigated when (D)TLS is used as a transport method.
 The issues that are not mitigated by this specification are related to the RADIUS packet format and handling, which is unchanged in this specification.

-A few remaining security considerations are listed below.
+A few remaining security considerations and notes to administrators deploying RADIUS/(D)TLS are listed below.

 ## RADIUS Proxies